-This is a topic I’ve spoken and have written about many times the past two years since I started this blog – it’s almost been two years – can you believe that?
+This is a topic I’ve spoken and have written about many times the past year since I started this blog.
 But I feel it’s really important to bring up again especially right now.
 Year or two years?
 I honestly don’t know anymore.
 Time is moving quickly.

 Like thousands of others, I’ve been stalking social media and youtube for election results and I know this is not a healthy practice.
 It’s been a nail biting few days as the world watches with baited breath for the election results.
 Even though I’m not American, the results will have an effect on all of us.

 I headed to Twitter this morning and saw so many of my new friends are struggling right now.
 The world is tense and times are troubled right now.
 We’ve got COVID, the possibility of another lockdown, people are out of work, more layoffs are coming just to name a few things going on.
 I won’t even get into the riots and violence happening across the world.

 And like my friends on Twitter who are facing hard times, I am here to remind them – and my readers – and myself – that selfcare during these troubled times is one of the most important things we can do for ourselves.

 So, what is selfcare?
 And how can you take care of yourself when you have a full time job, or two jobs, or a family to take care of?
 That’s a really good question.
 And today, I’ll share some things I’ve learned with you.

 I’m bad for this one but I’m getting better at taking daily social media breaks.
 Even if it’s for a couple of hours – or for an entire evening.
 As a musician, I rely on social media to promote my material and need to check my accounts often.
 But as an individual, a person – I find myself spending too much time arguing about politics or even tv shows I love on reddit.